dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 Our final step falls under the category:
   - "When you can't win the game, throw the board and change the rules."

+We now change the rules so that we can eliminate almost all measurement overhead.
+  1. Our original code measures the cost of 1 interrupt.
+Doing it this way was a (deliberate) interesting challenge because as the code gets faster, the measurement itself becomes a significant source of overhead and perturbation.

+     This problem is the hackers version of the Heisenberg Uncertainty Principle.
+The intrusiveness of monitoring is always present when doing performance tuning, so it was a useful problem to work through.

+  2. Our new code shows how to reduce such overhead to an arbitrary infinitesimal by measuring the cost of taking 100K interrupts (or some other large number) and dividing this time by the number by 100K.
+We lose the ability to measure variance, but we gain a massive upper bound.

-My main idea for improving the code is to eliminate almost all measurement overhead by changing the code from measuring the cost of 1 interrupt to measuring the cost of many and dividing this time down.
-This is a form of batching --- one of the most widely applicable optimization tricks --- so is actually a nice example to end on.
+     This hack is a form of "batching" --- one of the most widely applicable optimization tricks --- so is actually a nice example to end on.

+The numbers I got on my overclocked pi:
+  - Interrupts = 100,000:
+  - Total cycles = 893072
+  - Average cost = 8.930720 cycles.
+  - Interrupt per sec = 128.769007M
+  - Scaled cycles per interrupt: 5.436090
+  - Cost per interrupt: 7.765843 nanoseconds.

+128 million interrupts per second on the pi is wild, and trashes all the estimates I could find either in forums and or LLMs.

+Further, note we can push this rate even higher since we are generating the interrupts as well, not just taking them.
+I'm somewhat optimistic we can turn the code into a wildly fast logic analyzer with very low error (upcoming).